Pupil Personnel Campus

 Pupil Personnel Campus places among the top 20% of public schools in Texas for:

 - Category Attribute

-- Pupil Personnel Campus's student population of 10 students has declined by 86% over five school years.
+Pupil Personnel Campus's student population of 10 students has grown by 25% over five school years.

 |School Type||Alternative school|

 The diversity score of Pupil Personnel Campus is 0.18, which is less than the diversity score at state average of 0.64.
 The school's diversity has stayed relatively flat over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (TX)|